-2.1 The application site is an undeveloped greenfield site to the north of Chorleywood.
-It has an area of approximately 22.6ha and is currently used as grazing land.
+2.1 The application site relates to the southern and western parts of an undeveloped greenfield site to the north of Chorleywood.
+It has an area of approximately 10.4ha and is currently used as grazing land.
 It contains a barn in the north eastern corner.
 The site generally slopes downward toward the south-east and includes a localised dry valley within the centre of its slope.
+The application site comprises the southern and western parts of a single field which has an area of approximately 23ha.